Cocker Rage Fact or Fiction

 The new wave of positive reinforcement style training and behavioural modification is proving to be far more effective and kinder than methods that have been previously used.

-As long as the trainers or behaviourists, realise that positive training methods does not mean positive only training methods.
+As long as trainers or behaviourists realise that positive training methods do not mean positive-only training methods.
 Praising the good and totally ignoring the bad is a recipe for disaster.